 For our transactional site, we support 128-bit encryption.
 If your browser does not support this level we strongly recommend that you upgrade.
 If you don't, you can still trade on the site, but you will not be using the highest levels of security available.

 Internaxx has a pioneering spirit, which we combine with world-class security thanks to our membership of the Luxembourg Deposit Guarantee Fund (FGDL), guaranteeing deposits up to €100,000.
-In addition to this, we are also backed by J.C.
-Flowers & Co. a leading private investment firm, with approximately $15 billion of capital invested and investments in 46 banks and financial companies across 16 countries.
+In addition to this, Internaxx is a subsidiary of Swissquote, the Swiss leader in online banking with CHF 23.8 billion of client assets (as of 31/12/2018).
 Internaxx offers you the reassurance and peace of mind that only comes with a leader in international investing.

 The Internaxx website supports the latest security encoding, which requires at least 128-bit encryption.
 If you do not have a browser that supports this level of encryption, we strongly recommend that you upgrade to the newest browser family available.
 If you require further assistance, please call our Customer Services Team on +352 2603 2004.